 The studies differed considerably with regard to population, type of intervention, outcome measures, length of follow-up and part of the world they were carried out in.
 This meant it was not possible to carry out a meta-analysis.
 The two areas that previously have had a number of couple-focused intervention studies conducted, weight loss and HIV prevention, found that couple- focused interventions were successful in enabling weight loss post-treatment (Black et al., 1990), although the effects were not sustained; and reduced unprotected sexual intercourse and increased condom use relative to control groups (Burton et al., 2010).
 This evidence for possible effectiveness of couple-based interventions suggests that, in the health behaviour change areas identified in our review, further studies are needed to assess the effectiveness of couple-based versus individual interventions, despite increased resources and logistical challenges involved with trying to recruit and retain couples (Coyne & Lepore, 2006; McGrath et al., 2010).

 No studies were classified as having low risk of bias.
 Three RCTs and two non-randomized intervention studies were classified as having a high risk of bias.
 In most cases, the requirements of the Cochrane collaboration risk of bias tool were not met due to unclear reporting, partly because many were carried out pre CONSORT guidelines.
+However, it is important to note that in one of the non-randomized studies (Park et al., 2009) there was no option to take part as an individual rather than a couple.
 Further, only six studies reported sample size or power calculations and few discussed potential bias in their results.
 A limitation of the review is that we focused only on peer-reviewed published studies and may have missed relevant studies from the grey literature.
 However, it is unlikely that studies from the grey literature would have been better quality than the studies in our review, as poorer quality studies are less likely to be published in peer-reviewed journals.

 Martire et al. (2010) carried out a review of couple-related interventions for chronic illness.
 Martire’s review identified similar concerns regarding the design of couple-focused intervention, and highlighted three main design and measurement issues that researchers should consider in testing such interventions: 1) that researchers reference research and theory that led them to use couple-based interventions, 2) that outcomes are assessed for the partner as well as the patient, and 3) that couple- and individual- oriented approaches be compared.
 Their review significantly differs from this review as the interventions they assessed looked mainly at influencing relationship functioning, rather than involving the spouse to provide support and facilitate behaviour change (their theoretical framework was that chronic illness is likely to lead to a change in relationship functioning between members of the couple).
 Nevertheless, based on this review, we agree with Martire and colleagues’ recommendations, and concur with their comment that improvements in methodological quality and attention to published guidelines for the reporting of clinical trials, e.g., the CONSORT guidelines (Moher et al., 2001) are required when carrying out research on couples.